 Keygraph engages the third-party service providers listed below ("Subprocessors") in connection with the Keygraph Cloud Service.
 Each Subprocessor is contractually bound to data-protection obligations substantially equivalent to those applicable to Keygraph under the Keygraph Data Processing Agreement.

-The Subprocessors listed below include both (a) Subprocessors that Process Customer Personal Data today in delivering the Cloud Service, and (b) Subprocessors authorized for future use without further notice.
+The Subprocessors listed below include both (a) Subprocessors that Process Customer Personal Data today in delivering the Cloud Service, and (b) Subprocessors authorized upon execution of the Agreement for potential future use.
 Customer's general authorization at the time of executing the Agreement extends to all Subprocessors listed below.
 Additions to or replacements of entries on this list are subject to the notice and objection procedure in the Data Processing Agreement.

 Each Subprocessor is grouped by category:

 These Subprocessors Process Customer Content and operational data in delivering the Cloud Service.
-Where Customer has elected the EU Data Residency option, only EU-region facilities of these Subprocessors are used for Customer's tenant.
+Where Customer has elected the EU Data Residency option, only EU-region facilities of the infrastructure Subprocessors (AWS, GCP, Azure, ClickHouse, Temporal) are used for Customer's tenant.
+Certain Subprocessors in this category process Customer Content only when Customer initiates support or troubleshooting communications (e.g., by emailing support, opening a ticket, or sharing content in a support channel); for those Subprocessors, processing follows the global service of the Subprocessor and is not constrained by the EU Data Residency election.

 | Subprocessor | Purpose | Entity Location | EU Data Residency Option |